Fed’s Barkin: ‘Slow progress’ on inflation, sees more hikes

 Richmond Federal Reserve President Thomas Barkin said Friday that recent data showing an unusually robust job gain and a spike in retail sales last month reflected in part the impact of warm weather and the government’s seasonal adjustment process, rather than an acceleration of growth that could push inflation higher.

 “I’m not taking as much signal from the data that we’ve gotten recently,” Barkin said in a roundtable with reporters.
 Though he added that could change “if you start to see it for multiple months.”
+Barkin is a member of the Fed’s 19-person interest rate setting committee.

+The strong jobs and retail sales reports, along with hotter-than-expected inflation figures, have prompted several Wall Street economists to pencil in more interest rate hikes by the Fed this year.
+Those increases will likely raise borrowing costs for mortgages, auto loans, credit cards and for business loans.

+Economists from Bank of America and Goldman Sachs both now expect the Fed will lift rates to a range of 5.25% to 5.5%, a quarter-point higher than the Fed itself projected at its December meeting.
+Its rate is currently at 4.5% to 4.75%, the highest in 15 years.

-Barkin’s comments follow tougher talk from other Fed officials earlier this week, such as Cleveland Fed president Loretta Mester, which has pushed stock and bond prices lower as Wall Street investors increasingly expect more rate hikes by the Fed than the central bank has previously signaled.
+Barkin’s comments follow tougher talk from other Fed officials earlier this week, such as Cleveland Fed president Loretta Mester, which has pushed stock and bond prices lower.

 In his remarks, Barkin also cautioned that measures of underlying inflation remain high and may require additional rate increases.
 He said he was comfortable with raising rates a quarter-point at a time, rather than moving back to the larger increases of a half-point or more that the Fed implemented last year.